excelsior43/Consistent-Hashing-Algorithm/README.md

 ```
 $ [sudo] python mamcache_client.py
 ```
-    2. Here is the sample function to generate random 7.
-Please scroll down to find it.
+    2. Here is the sample function to generate random of 7.
 ```python
 """ Generating random number between 1..7
 when rand_5() is available """